aust21/skill-gap-analyzer/README.md

 ## Overview

-The **Dynamic Skill Gap Analyzer** is a data engineering project that fetches job postings from **Adzuna**, extracts required skills using **Natural Language Processing (NLP)**, and compares them to a user's resume.
+The **Dynamic Skill Gap Analyzer** is a data engineering project that extracts required skills using **Natural Language Processing (NLP)**, and compares them to a user's resume.
 The goal is to identify skill gaps and provide recommendations for career improvement.

 ## Features

 NB: **The project is still in development and not all features are implemented yet**
 ✅ Extract required job skills using **NLP (spaCy)**
 ✅ Parse and analyze a user's resume for existing skills
-✅ Identify missing skills for career improvement
-✅ Store job data in **PostgreSQL** for historical analysis
+✅ Store skill data in **PostgreSQL** for historical analysis
+❌ Identify missing skills for career improvement
+❌ Create a dashboard for better visualizations

 ## Tech Stack

 - **Python** (Data Processing & NLP)
-- **Adzuna API** (Job Listings)
 - **spaCy** (Skill Extraction)
 - **PostgreSQL** (Database Storage)